Couchers-org/couchers/app/web/markdown/handbook.md

 ### Can I message anyone I want?

 You can message anyone on the platform.
-However, please keep our community values in mind when you message someone, and do not violate any of the community guidelines.
+However, please keep our community values and guidelines in mind when you message someone.
 Treat people with respect and dignity, and do not spam or harass other users.

 <a class="handbook-anchor" name="reference"></a>